What is Hyperbole? Examples & Definition in Literature

 Hyperbole vs. simile

-Hyperbole and simile are often confused because a simile also involves comparing two things using the words “like” or “as.”
+Hyperbole and simile are often confused because a simile is also used to describe two things using the words “like” or “as.”
 Sometimes, these comparisons can be quite fanciful, like someone describing the summer heat by saying it’s “like an oven out there.”

 While a hyperbole can sometimes be a simile, the difference between hyperbole and simile is that a hyperbole is so exaggerated that it cannot be taken seriously.